samerlahoud/wiot/assignment-a2-LoRaWAN-exploration.md

 2. **Use the provided Python [template](a2-material/mqtt-template.py) script** to:

-   * Connect to The Things Stack MQTT broker and subscribe to your device’s uplink topic
+   * Connect to The Things Stack MQTT broker and subscribe to your device’s uplink topic (you may need to install the `paho-mqtt` library)
    * Decode the JSON payload and extract temperature and humidity values.
 A detailed documentation on data formats is provided [here](https://www.thethingsindustries.com/docs/integrations/data-formats/)
    * Log and plot: